nathan-wisner-ms/Flexy/README.md

 # Flexy
 ## Introduction
 A command-line tool for faster PG to PG offline parallel migration.
 Run from any VM that can use `psql` to connect to migrating db servers.
+## Setting up your VM

+* Download Virtual Box on your host: https://www.virtualbox.org/wiki/Downloads
+* Download the Ubuntu ISO that is the LTS version: https://ubuntu.com/download/desktop
+* Inside Virtual Box, click the machine tab and select New
+    * For name, type anything, I usually choose Ubuntu
+    * The location is just a preference so the default is fine
+    * Select **Linux** as the type
+    * Select either **Ubunutu 64 bit** or **Ubuntu 32 bit** for version depending on your processor
+* From here you can setup Linux as normal and continue onto the setup defined below

 ## Set up
 * In your vm workspace,
 ```